-Asking Questions and Defining Problems: A practice of science is to ask and refine questions that lead to descriptions and explanations of how the SEP 1 natural and designed world(s) works and which can be empirically tested.
+SEP 1 natural and designed world(s) works and Asking Questions and Defining Problems: A practice of science is to ask and refine questions that lead to descriptions and explanations of how the natural and designed world(s) works and which can be empirically tested.
 Engineering questions clarify problems to determine criteria for successful solutions and identify constraints to solve problems about the designed world.
 Both scientists and engineers also ask questions to clarify ideas.
-Components of SEP Mark with "x" What teacher actions were taken What are the students doing?
-In this lesson/unit plan, it is clear that if present in to facilitate this component for students have a structured opportunity to: lesson students?
-1) A sk questions based on observations and/or other appropriate information of a scientific phenomenon 2) G enerate, identify, and/or evaluate questions tł nat can be systematically investigated (i.e., q uestions that are te estable/investigable/scientific) 3) A sk questions that challenge the premise of an a rgument or interpretation of a data set 4) [ł Engineering Define or describe a problem tł hat can be solved (through an object, tool. p rocess, and/or system)
+Components of SEP In this lesson/unit plan, it is clear that students have a structured opportunity to: Present?
+Y/N What teacher actions were taken to facilitate this component for students?
+What are the students doing?
+Ask questions based on observations and/or other appropriate information of a scientific phenomenon - Generate, identify, and/or evaluate questions that can be systematically investigated (i.e., questions that are testable/investigable/scientific) Ask questions that challenge the premise of an argument or interpretation of a data set [Engineering] Define or describe a problem that can be solved (through an object, tool, process, and/or system)